 Fairness

 AI systems are not immune to biases.
 Fairness concerns arise when there is a skew in decision-making processes.
-Organizations must identify and remove bias to prevent discrimination in algorithmic outcomes, to achieve equitable results across diverse user groups while using AI responsibly.
+You must identify and remove bias to prevent discrimination in algorithmic outcomes, to achieve equitable results across diverse user groups while using AI responsibly.

 Transparency